Can I bring a power bank on a plane?

 - CertiWatt source integrity workflow

 Short answer: Yes, most power banks can fly, but only in carry-on baggage.
-Under 2026 ICAO/IATA passenger guidance, plan for no more than two lithium-ion power banks, each not exceeding 100 Wh, and do not recharge a power bank from aircraft power during flight.
+Under 2026 ICAO/IATA passenger guidance, plan for each power bank to stay at or below 100 Wh, do not recharge a power bank from aircraft power during flight, and verify airline quantity rules when carrying multiple units.

 The core aviation rule is about lithium-ion battery risk.
 A power bank is a spare lithium battery, so it must stay in the cabin where crew can respond if it overheats.